xero/moebius-web/README.md

 # Changing the Default Filename

 By default, all files with be named 'Untitled'.
 To change the default filename click on the name in the titlebar, type a new name, and press 'Return'.

+# 'Pro' Mode

+Pressing the Escape key will immediately hide all the toolbars and give the maximum allowable space to display and edit the canvas.